 Topgolf offers packages for groups of seven to twelve (which includes two hours of play in two bays) and groups of thirteen or more (which gets you a dedicated staff).
 Thanks to the top-notch food, drinks, and atmosphere, there’s no need to be a golfer to have fun here.

 Sure, you could go to your favorite rowdy bar—again—or you could make this special occasion truly special.
 Pick a local brewery you’ve been meaning to visit and book a tour for you and your go-to drinking buddies.
 You can even hit up several places in one afternoon, for a mature spin on the traditional pub crawl.
 See our Nashville Breweries Guide for more options and information.

 Nashville, a sports mecca?
 Kind of!
 Regardless of when your birthday falls, there’s probably a regular-season sporting event with your name on it.
 Check out the Nashville SC at GEODIS Park (May to October), the Nashville Sounds at First Horizon Park (April to September), the Nashville Predators at Bridgestone Arena (October to April), and the Tennessee Titans at Nissan Stadium (September to December).
 And if your birthday is in January or February, keep your fingers crossed for a playoff game.

 The Escape Game

-With two locations in Nashville, The Escape Game is popular for anyone who loves thrills, interactive puzzles, and a good theme.
+With multiple locations in Nashville, The Escape Game is popular for anyone who loves thrills, interactive puzzles, and a good theme.
 Round up six or seven quick-thinking buds so you can take over an entire room.
 If you’re mixing friend groups, this is a great way for them to get to know each other very well, very quickly!